 This Supporting Information contains supplementary texts, figures, and tables.
-In the supplementary texts (Texts S1-S6), we describe methodologies for estimation of the vertical sea-surface displacement (Text S1), earthquake source modeling (Text S2), moment tensor representation of our source model (Text S3), moment tensor analysis (Text S4), examinations of the model uniqueness (Text S5), and modeling results with either only a ring fault or only a horizontal crack (Text S6).
-Figures S1-S6 and Tables S1-S3 are mentioned in Main Text, while Figures S7-S17 are mentioned only in Supporting Information.
+We describe methodologies for estimation of the vertical sea-surface displacement (Text S1) and for earthquake source modeling (Text S2), moment tensor representation of our source model (Text S3), moment tensor analysis (Text S4), examinations of the model uniqueness (Text S5), modeling results with either only a ring fault or only a horizontal crack (Text S6), and an earthquake scaling relationship compared with geodetic moment magnitudes (Text S7).
+Figures S1-S6 and Tables S1-S3 are mentioned in Main Text, while Figures S7-S18 are mentioned only in this Supporting Information.
 Data Set S1 contains the data of the best-fit source model of the 2017 earthquake.